jmg-duarte/jmg-duarte.github.io/content/about.md

 Hello!
 My name is José Duarte and I am currently finishing my Master's degree in Computer Science at FCT NOVA.

-I am eager to learn more and expand my horizons, constantly looking for a new side project from which I can learn new skills.
+I am eager to learn more and expand my horizons, constantly looking for experiences and projects, always making the best out of every one.
-I love automating processes and making them go fast!
+I am a team player, being able to assume responsibility for my errors and willing to improve my skills, being receptive to feedback and able to learn from mistakes.

 ### Work Experience